piyushmca25/software-tools-assignment/README.md

 MASTER change to that line.

-## This section iam doing a change in the master branch.
+## This section is in main branch.